-If you were expecting Google Pay to appear on your mobile device, but see an Apple Pay button instead, this may be due to a recent change on Apple’s part.
+If you were expecting Google Pay to appear on your mobile device but see an Apple Pay button instead, this may be due to a change on Apple’s part.

 In short, if you are running iOS 16 or later, Apple Pay can now be used in browsers other than Safari.
-As such, you might see Apple Pay appear in some places where Google Pay would’ve previously be shown.
-(For example, in the Chrome browser app on iOS.)
+As a result, you might see Apple Pay appear in some places where Google Pay would’ve previously be shown.

 Unfortunately, there’s no way to revert to the old behavior.